-We paid a distribution of \$0.54 per common share (\$2.16 annualized) to our stockholders on March 1, 2010, unchanged from the previous quarter.
-This represents an annualized yield of 7.1 percent based on the closing price of \$30.46 on March 1, 2010, a dramatic change compared to a 12.1 percent yield based on the closing price of \$17.91 on March 2, 2009.
-We expect to maintain a quarterly distribution of \$0.54 per share this year.
+We paid a distribution of \$0.54 per common share (\$2.16 annualized) to our stockholders on June 1, 2010, unchanged from the previous guarter.
+This represents an annualized yield of 6.7 percent based on a closing price of \$32.39 on June 1, 2010 as compared to the yield of 8.5 percent a year ago when MLP market values were still recovering from the financial crisis.
+We expect to maintain a quarterly distribution of \$0.54 per share this year and will strive to grow our distribution once we believe such an increase is sustainable with adequate distribution coverage.